-The birds are mostly black but around the necks of males are distinctive white collars as well as some white markings on their wings.
+The birds are mostly black but males have distinctive white collars around their necks as well as some white markings on their wings.
 They have the largest wingspan of any bird and are known to take long flights.
 Andean condors communicate through pecking and varied vocalisations and they prefer to feast on large animals.
-Although along the coast, the birds will feed on dead marine animals such as seals and fish.
+Although along the coast, the birds will on dead marine animals such as seals and fish.

 Common Name: Capybara

 Scientific Name: Hydrochoerus Hydrochaeris